mlopIT/CNT4403_Project/README.md

 ## Prerequisites
 - A separate password generator script named **`pwd_generator_v4.py`** must exist in the same directory as **`multi-pwgen-v5.py`**.
 - The `pwd_generator_v4.py` script must print passwords using the standard `print()` function, as **`multi-pwgen-v5.py`** captures its output via stream redirection.
-- No external dependencies are required — only Python’s standard library.
+- Some external dependencies are required besides Python’s standard library (like the **bcrypt** package).

 ---